emil0r/ez-form/README.md

 ```

-## help, text and label
+## help, text, label and error-messages

-Help, text and label can take functions as values.
+Help, text, label and error-messages can take functions as values.
 During evaluation the function will be called with two arguments, form and the current field.
 Whatever is returned will be used.

 ```clojure
 (def locale (atom :en))